Table of Contents

 Grow Your Team in Spain

 Expanding your business into Spain provides a great opportunity but it also presents a number of challenges.
 Velocity Global’s Employer of Record solution gives you the support and expertise to hire talent in Spain and grow your business with trust and certainty.
-An employer of record in Spain takes care of all hiring, onboarding, payroll, risk mitigation, and compliance procedures for you, while you’re able to focus on what matters most: running your business.
+An employer of record in Spain takes care of all hiring, onboarding, payroll, risk mitigation, and compliance procedures for you, so you can focus on what matters most: running your business.